Music Performance - Organ

 Why Music Performance - Organ at Stetson University?

-As an organist, you'll study under the guidance of our highly experienced faculty, who will help you explore the expressive capabilities of the repertoire on the magnificent 54-Rank Beckerath organ housed in Lee Chapel.
-You will engage in weekly lessons and master classes, participate in School of Music ensembles, and attend weekly recitals.
+As an organist, you'll study under the guidance of our highly experienced faculty, who will guide you in weekly lessons and master classes on the magnificent 54-Rank Beckerath organ housed in Lee Chapel.
+Organ study at Stetson includes ensemble participation and experience in conducting and choral music.
 The rigorous academic coursework and high-performance expectations are designed to prepare you for top graduate schools and for careers in church work or performance settings.

 Learn more about the School of Music.